Arnaud-BARBIER/Multi-strategy-backtest-engine/README.md

 loop across notebooks was not a research workflow, but a bottleneck.
 Every new strategy meant rewriting execution logic, risk management, and session filters from scratch.
-This project is the result of decoupling signal generation from the execution engine, so strategy logic can be iterated independently from the simulation layer.
+This project emerged from the need to decouple signal research from trade simulation, so hypotheses can be tested rapidly without rebuilding the execution stack each time.

 The engine is written in Python and designed around one idea: **signal generation and execution logic should be completely independent**.
 The operator bring a strategy that produces a `Signal` column in the same DataFrame that will be used by the engine to handle everything else: entries, exits, position sizing, breakeven, atr trailing stops, session filtering, and later trade analytics and hypothesis testing.